Robert Purvis: Lombard Street riot

 Irish Catholics, often competitors for the lowest-paying, unskilled and menial jobs, perceived successful African-American residents in the city as flaunting their success.
 Immigrants expressed their frustrations and jealousy in various attacks on blacks.

 A three-day race riot began on August 1, 1842.
 The mostly Irish rioters set fires and attacked firefighters and police as they went, heading for Purvis's home, where they protested outside for forty hours.
 Purvis and his home were reportedly saved from the Irish mob solely by a Catholic priest's intervention.

 Death and legacy

 Neither of Purvis's elder sons survived the American Civil War.
-Both William P. Purvis (1832–1857) and Robert Purvis (1834–1862) were buried in the Byberry burial ground in northeast Philadelphia, now adjacent to Benjamin Rush State Park and a warehouse of the U.S. National Archives.
+Both William P. Purvis (1832–1857) and Robert Purvis (1834–1862) were buried in the Byberry burial ground in northeast Philadelphia.
 When the burial ground of St. Thomas African Episcopal Church was closed, where his mother had been buried in central Philadelphia, Purvis had her remains transferred to Fair Hill Burial Ground in Philadelphia's Fairhill neighborhood.
 His wife (1810-1875) and daughter Georgianna (1848-1877) who had died of consumption were buried here, as he was in 1898.

-His abolitionist efforts are memorialized by the state of Pennsylvania and by the National Park Service.
+His abolitionist efforts are memorialized by the Commonwealth of Pennsylvania and by the National Park Service.